 The Samsung Gear VR continues to be one of the most popular mobile VR headsets on the market.
 But that doesn't mean Samsung is resting on its laurels.
 To coincide with the launch of the new Galaxy S8 and S8+, the company has once again revamped the Gear VR, debuting a new color and a new peripheral in an effort to make your virtual reality experiences that much more immersive.
-Throw in the Gear VR's ever-growing library of content (over 600 apps and counting), and you've got the makings of a hell of a good time physically and virtually.
+Throw in the Gear VR's ever-growing library of content (over 600 apps and counting), and you've got one the best VR headsets around.

 New phone, new color.
 To coincide with launch of the new S8 handsets, the Gear VR has undergone a palette swap, going from an inky midnight blue to Orchid Gray, one of the available colors of the S8 and S8+.
 The plastic has a nice pearlescence that brings out the device's slight purplish hue when the light hits it.

 The other noticeable change is the shiny plate that sits on the front of the device in place of your phone when the Gear VR is not in use.
 It's a bit gaudy for my taste, but since it's not a major part of the design, it's forgivable.

 Outside of the color and the glossy front plate, not much has changed on the Gear VR.
 The slightly recessed touchpad is still located on right side of the headset below the Home and Back buttons.
 The volume rocker sits closer to the front of device.
 Samsung also kept the swappable USB Type-C connector, which can be switched for a Samsung phone with a traditional micro USB like the Note 4, Note 5, Galaxy S6, S6 Edge, S7 and S7 Edge.